 Design and Technology is an inspiring, rigorous and practical subject.
 Design and Technology encourages children to learn to think and intervene creatively to solve problems both as individuals and as members of a team.
 At Darton Primary School, we encourage children to use their creativity and imagination, to design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
 We aim to, wherever possible, link work to other disciplines such as mathematics, science, engineering, computing and art.
+Pupils learn and are encouraged to take risks, becoming resourceful, innovative, enterprising and capable citizens.

 Through a variety of creative and practical activities, we teach the knowledge, understanding and skills needed to engage in the process of designing and making.